Hasbro: 1985–2007

 Alan succeeded Stephen as chairman and CEO.
 In 1991, Hasbro purchased Tonka Corp. for $486 million, along with its units Parker Brothers, the maker of Monopoly, and Kenner Products.
 Milton Bradley and Parker Brothers were merged into one division.
 Alan moved to expand Hasbro overseas with new units in Greece, Hungary, and Mexico.

 Alan saw the Far East as an important market to expand.
 In 1992, Hasbro purchased Nomura Toys Ltd. in Japan, and majority ownership of Palmyra, a Southeast Asian toy distributor.
 These increased the proportion of international sales from 22% in 1985 to 45% ($1.28 billion) in 1995.
 In 1993, Hasbro lost its bid for J. W. Spear & Sons, a U.K.-based game maker, to Mattel.

 In the US, Hasbro's growth since 1980 was from acquisitions and the leveraging of the new assets.
 New product development was not as successful except for film and TV tie-in product lines with Jurassic Park and Barney.
 Thus, US sales were stagnant in the early 1990s, falling from 1993 to 1995.
 To turn domestic performance around in 1994, Hasbro merged the Hasbro Toy, Playskool, Playskool Baby, Kenner, and Kid Dimension units into the Hasbro Toy Group.
 Meanwhile, Mattel purchased Fisher-Price and retook the top spot in the toy industry.

-Hasbro Interactive was started in 1995 and released the Monopoly game on CD-ROM.
+Hasbro Interactive was formed late in 1995 to allow Hasbro to enter the video game market, with its first major release being the Monopoly game on CD-ROM.
 Mattel also proposed a merger that year, but was turned down by the Hasbro board in 1996 due to antitrust issues and Justice Department investigation into exclusionary policies between toy manufacturers and toy retailers, particularly Toys "R" Us.